-Hihi conservation is currently overseen by the New Zealand Department of Conservation www.doc.govt.nz with active management moving more toward independent conservation organizations (see links below) and with an overseeing body (Hihi Recovery Group) with representatives from government, iwi, independent conservation groups and scientists.
+Hihi conservation is currently overseen by the New Zealand Department of Conservation with active management moving more toward independent conservation organizations (see links below) and with an overseeing body (Hihi Recovery Group) with representatives from government, iwi, independent conservation groups and scientists.

-Conservation management of the sole remnant population (Hauturu Is.) has been minimal apart from establishing and continuing to trial protocols to monitor the population’s size and demography.
+Conservation management of the sole remnant population (Hauturu Is.) has been minimal apart from maintaining the islands pest mammal free status (cats removed in 1980 and kiore rats removed in 2004).
+Some research has been done to monitor the population’s size and demography although there is substantial uncertainty in how many birds are on the island (current estimates range from 1000-3000 birds).
 Instead, management has focused on establishing additional populations of hihi at other sites by translocation of wild caught hihi from Hauturu and more recently of juveniles and adults from Tiritiri Matangi.
-To date there have been 20 translocations of wild caught birds to a total of eight sites.
-In addition, the New Zealand Department of Conservation has maintained a captive breeding facility with small numbers of hihi www.mtbruce.org.nz that are sometimes released into wild populations.
+To date there have been over 20 translocations of wild caught birds to a total of nine sites.
+In addition, a small number of hihi are maintained in a captive breeding facility at Pukaha Mt Bruce.